 Notable ethnographic works and authors

 The history of ethnographic literature is replete with outstanding works, which are unique cultural portraits of various communities and peoples.
-There are many works in this genre that have become classics of ethnographic literature and continue to inspire new researchers.One of the most famous ethnographic works is the Argonauts of the Western Pacific by Bronislaw Malinovsky, which is a detailed study of the rites and exchange system among the Trovenga people in New Guinea.
+There are many works in this genre that have become classics of ethnographic literature and continue to inspire new researchers.One of the most famous ethnographic works is the Argonauts of the Western Pacific by Bronislaw Malinowski, which is a detailed study of the rites and exchange system of the Trovenga people in New Guinea.
 This work is considered one of the fundamental in modern ethnography.

 Winning hearts